-- → If an aircraft will be based in a state that imposes use taxes, there may be no net tax advantage to taking delivery in a notax state. - State of incorporation/formation of the ownership entity will not create a tax advantage, but can create a disadvantage.
+- → If an aircraft will be based in a state that imposes use taxes, there may be no net tax advantage to taking delivery in a state that does not impose its sales tax on aircraft. - → State of incorporation/formation of the ownership entity will not create a tax advantage, but can create a disadvantage. - → Carefully consider address used on FAA aircraft registration form.